FastTrack™ Strategic Planning System

 What You Will Do in This Section

-Define 1–3 strategic goals for each strategy area.
-These goals describe the essential outcomes your organization must achieve over the term of your plan to move toward your vision of great success.
+Develop and adopt a small set of strategic goals for each strategy area.
+These goals describe the most important outcomes your organization must achieve over the life of the plan to move toward your vision of great success.

 - Start with your vision.
-Ask: “In the next X years (the length of your plan), what must become true for our vision to come to life?”
+Ask: “By the end of this planning period, what must be true for our vision to become reality?”

 - Grow and diversify revenue streams to strengthen financial resilience.

-- Expand market reach through new partnerships and customer pathways.
+- Expanded market reach through new partnerships and customer pathways.

-- Enhance operational efficiency to improve delivery and scalability.
+- Enhanced operational efficiency that improves delivery and scalability.

-- Build organizational capacity to support long-term growth and innovation.
+- Strong organizational capacity to support long-term growth and innovation.

 Input for setting strategic goals